Political parties

 No hay anuncios

 Rufián has not received any further public endorsements from Esquerra, but he has received some individual endorsements from other parts of Spain.
-These included former Podemos leader Juan Carlos Monedero, who advocated for an alliance between the national left-wing forces, although he acknowledged the difficulties in forming such an alliance due to the "grievances" among all the parties and their leaders.
+This is the case of former Podemos leader Juan Carlos Monedero, who advocated for an alliance between the national left-wing forces, although he acknowledged the difficulties of forming one due to the "grievances" among all the parties and their leaders.

 Cargando